Bonnah Kaluwa

-Boonah Kaluwa has been a representative of the Segerea Constituence in the Parliament of Tanzania since 2015.
+Bonnah Kamoli Kaluwa (born 29 December 1978) has been a representative of the Segerea constituency in the Parliament of Tanzania since 2015.
 Prior to winning the general election, Bonnah was a ward councillor of Kipawa where she lived for five years from 2010.

 Early life and education

-Bonnah was born on 29 December 1978 in the Geita region to Moses Moses Kaluwa.
+Bonnah was born on 29 December 1978 in the Geita Region to Moses Moses Kaluwa.
 She attended Kalangalala Primary School from 1985 to 1991 and Mwenge Secondary School from 1992 to 1996.
 She joined the University of Dar es Salaam Computing Centre in 2007 and obtained a certificate in Business Information and Technology.
 In 2012, she graduated with a Bachelor of Science in IT and Business Management.
 She then joined the Centre for Foreign Relations where she was awarded a Post Graduate Diploma in Management and Foreign Relations; her research involved the impact of illegal immigration on human security.

 Individual activities

 Bonnah is the CEO and Administration Manager of “For You Classic Boutique”, a chain of boutiques that sells designer handbags and shoes.
 She is also the Director of S & B Marketing Consultants.